Korean Air Lines Flight 007: Search for KAL 007 in international waters

 The vessels used in the search, for the Soviet side as well as the US side (US, South Korea, Japan) were both civilian trawlers, specially equipped for both the SAR and SAS operations, and various types of warships and support ships.
 The Soviet side also employed both civilian and military divers.
-The Soviet search, beginning on the day of the shoot-down and continuing until November 6, was confined to the 60 sqmi "high probability" area in international waters, and within Soviet territorial waters to the north of Moneron Island.
+The Soviet search, beginning on the day of the shoot-down and continuing until November 6, was confined to the 160 km2 "high probability" area in international waters, and within Soviet territorial waters to the north of Moneron Island.
 The area within Soviet territorial waters was off-limits to the U.S., South Korean, and Japanese boats.
 From September 3 to 29, four ships from South Korea joined in the search.

 Piotti Jr, commander of Task Force 71 of the 7th Fleet would summarize the US and Allied, and then the Soviets', Search and Salvage operations:

 Not since the search for the hydrogen bomb lost off Palomares, Spain, has the U.S. Navy undertaken a search effort of the magnitude or import of the search for the wreckage of KAL Flight 007.

 Within six days of the downing of KAL 007, the Soviets had deployed six ships to the general crash site area.
 Over the next 8 weeks of observation by U.S. naval units this number grew to a daily average of 19 Soviet naval, naval-associated, and commercial (but undoubtedly naval-subordinated) ships in the Search and Salvage (SAS) area.
 The number of Soviet ships in the SAS area over this period ranged from a minimum of six to a maximum of thirty-two and included at least forty-eight different ships comprising forty different ship classes.